Click on any section to explore

 Modification

-High Burden: To modify a final judgment requires proving a substantial change in circumstances that is:
+Modifying a final judgment requires proving a substantial change in circumstances that is involuntary, permanent, and material.

 What CAN be modified: